An exploration licence (EL) is the principal title issued for exploration in the state of South Australia

 - If consultation or approval is required from other government agencies, including start and end dates

 - If additional information is requested from the applicant

 - If the assessment has been delayed due to a specific issue such as land access or environmental aspects

 An expired, fully surrendered or cancelled mineral exploration licence (EL) area may be released to industry as an ‘exploration release area’ (ERA).
 An ERA is released for a minimum four-week moratorium period after which it is open for application for one week only from Monday to Friday immediately following the moratorium period.
 Applications over an ERA will be assessed against a predefined set of assessment criteria outlined in Regulatory Guideline’ MG17: Applying for mineral exploration release areas (ERAs) in South Australia’ and also provided in the standard application Form 29ERA.
 It is recommended that anyone considering applying for an ERA familiarise themselves with the ERA requirements as discussed in the MG17 and the Information Sheet ‘M05: Mineral Exploration Licences – General conditions, procedures and information.’

-Applications for an ERA can only be made during the Application Week, the dates for which are published on the Department of State Development website (Public Notices page) and on SARIG.
+Applications for an ERA can only be made during the Application Week, the dates for which are published on the Department of the Premier and Cabinet website (Public Notices page) and on SARIG.
 Valid applications received during the application week will be assessed via a competitive process rather than on a ‘first come, first served’ basis.

 Following the closure of the Application Week:

 - If no valid applications are received the area will revert to vacant/open ground

 - If one valid application is received, it will be processed via established ELA procedures